 General Learning Goal: The student will explain and demonstrate control and retrieval of duty weapon and other instruments carried.

-1. The student will demonstrate proficiency in control and retrieval of duty weapons which will include but are not limited to:
+- 1. The student will demonstrate proficiency in control and retrieval of duty weapons which will include but are not limited to:

-- a. handguns
+- handguns a.

 - b. impact instruments

-- c. chemical agents
+- chemical agents c.

 - d. holsters

-- e. long guns
+- long guns e.

 XI.
 GROUND TACTICS AND DEFENSE